iwasz/cpp-can-isotp/README.md

 # What it is
 This library implements [ISO 15765-2](https://en.wikipedia.org/wiki/ISO_15765-2) transport layer known also as CAN bus ISO TP or simply *Transport Protocol*.
 It was developed with microcontrollers in mind, but was also tested on a Linux box (although on a Linux system there is a [better option](https://github.com/hartkopp/can-isotp)).

+## Notes
+Whenever I refer to some cryptic paragraph numer in this document or in the source code I have **ISO 15765-2 First edition (2004-10-15)** on mind.
+This PDF id widely available in the Net though I'm not sure about lagality of this stuff, so I'm not including it in the repo.
+Normally an ISO document like that costs around $150.

+This library is influenced by and was tested against [python-can-isotp](https://github.com/pylessard/python-can-isotp).

 # Using the library
 ## Building